geabd1/velvet_spoon/README.md

 ## 🚀 Installation & Setup

 1. Clone the repository:
-   - Once on your device, it to your htdocs folder in MAMP
+   - Once on your device, place it to your htdocs folder in MAMP

 3. Start MAMP:
    - Launch MAMP application